-Here are the questions and answers we get most often here at Ideal Energy from our Phoenix customers regarding heating and air conditioning!
+Here are the questions and answers we get most often here at Ideal Air Conditioning and Insulation from our Phoenix customers regarding heating and air conditioning!
 We hope this helps.
 If you have other questions regarding your home’s comfort, energy efficiency or HVAC operation, feel free to give us a call – we’d be happy to help!

 If a two stage air conditioner is more efficient than a single stage AC, a variable speed AC unit is even more efficient than all of them.
 Instead of just the two settings that a two stage AC can operate at, a variable speed system has much more flexibility, and makes small changes throughout operation to run at the most efficient speed without sacrificing your comfort.
 For example, a Trane XV18 variable heat pump system has 750 stages of cooling, whereas a Trane XV18 variable air conditioner has 700 stages of cooling.
 Alternatively, a packaged Bosch inverter variable speed system operates between 25%-110% capacity at 1% increments.
 You might pay more up front for a variable speed air conditioner, but you’ll see the difference when you get your energy bill- plus the continuous comfort is like no other!